Fake accounts case: Bilawal files review petition in SC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Chairman of Pakistan People’s Party (PPP), Bilawal Bhutto Zardari, on Friday questioned the verbal and written order passed by former Chief Justice of Pakistan Mian Saqib Nisar in the fake bank accounts and money laundering case pertaining to removal of his name as well as Sindh Chief Minister Murad Ali Shah from the JIT report and Exit Control List (ECL).
+ISLAMABAD: The Pakistan People’s Party (PPP) Chairman Bilawal Bhutto Zardari Friday questioned the verbal and written order passed by former Chief Justice of Pakistan Mian Saqib Nisar in fake bank accounts and money laundering case pertaining to removal of his name as well as Sindh Chief Minister Murad Ali Shah form the JIT report and Exit Control List (ECL).

 “Whether the principles of law laid down in the case of Waris Meah ves State PLD 1957 SC 157 and subsequent judgments of the apex court read with Article 25 of the Constitution which prohibits discriminatory treatment, in respect of selection of laws and forums for inquiry, investigation, prosecution for particular cases are applicable to and were followed in the order passed on January 7, 2019 by this court,” Bilawal questioned.